Skip to main content

 Some patients use NAD+ in 8 to 12 week cycles, then take a 2 to 4 week break.
 The data on cycling is thin.
 Daily use is also reasonable for most adults.
 We choose based on symptoms, labs, and the rest of the plan.

 NAD+ is one piece of a layered plan that includes sleep, training, ApoB, fasting insulin, hormones, and stress management.
-We treat it as a tool for the right person, not a foundation.
+We treat it as a tool for the right person rather than a foundation.
 Foundations come first.

 Oral NR runs around $40 to $80 per month at therapeutic doses.
 NMN is in a similar range.
 IV NAD+ infusions in Philly typically cost $500 to $1,000 per session at higher doses, with shorter low-dose options available for $200 to $400.